surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ### Step 5:

-<b>Privacy</b> you can save the project in any one of the following privacy option.
+<b>Privacy:</b> you can save project in any one of the following privacy option.
    -   <b>Private:</b>  report saved in private section are accessed by the existing user only.

    -   <b>Public:</b>  report is saved in public section are accessed by all the users.